fossasia/meilix/README.md

 A beautiful and customizable Linux build for out of the box features for an Internet Kiosk.
 You can use the Meilix Generator (Web app) to make a Linux for your own brand/event, also add apps and features you need pre-installed, it will create an ISO Image of your Linux, which you can use as a live boot or install on PCs.

-`Meilix is under heavy development`
+`Meilix is under heavy development.
+It is in alpha`stage and not recommended for productive use.

 # Index